Flexible pricing — what it is, why it matters, and how to do it right

 Increase in subscription bundling

-Bundling, a strategy that consolidates multiple products or services into one offering, is rapidly becoming one of the most powerful ways to differentiate value.
+Bundling, a pricing strategy that consolidates multiple products or services into one offering, is rapidly becoming one of the most powerful ways to differentiate value.
 Because bundling allows curated, flexible, and customized experiences at a discounted rate, it increases value for everyone.

 For bundling models to be effective, subscription businesses need to know their audiences deeply, understand their expectations from the product or service, and provide the experience customers are seeking—without giving up margin or potential for future growth.